 - Set up the main document.
 The main document contains the text and graphics that are the same for each version of the merged document — for example, the return address or salutation in a form letter.

 - Connect the document to a data source.
 A data source is a file that contains the information to be merged into a document.
 For example, the names and addresses of the recipients of a letter.

 - Refine the list of recipients or items.
-Microsoft Word generates a copy of the main document for each recipient or item in your data file.
-If you want to generate copies for only certain items in your data file, you can choose which items (or records) to include.
+Microsoft Office Word generates a copy of the main document for each item, or record, in your data file.
+If your data file is a mailing list, these items are probably recipients of your mailing.
+If you want to generate copies for only certain items in your data file, you can choose which items (records) to include.

 - Add placeholders, called mail merge fields, to the document.
 When you perform the mail merge, the mail merge fields are filled with information from your data file.